Access to phones and the internet

 Access to the internet

 Alongside household access, the usage of the internet has risen too.
-The nationally representative NSSO survey which asked individuals about their usage of the internet found that as of 2023, six in ten Indians had used the Internet at least once in the last three months.[13]
-In terms of internet use, India is roughly 100th of 160 countries.[14]
+As of 2023, six in ten Indians had used the internet at least once in the three months preceding the survey.[11]

+The effects of education and age are particularly strong.
 For instance, while four in five Indians in their teenage and early twenties use the internet, only two in five Indians above the age of 60 use it.

 The digitally disconnected